Arithmomaniac/copilot-orchestra/README.md

 Before using the GitHub Copilot Orchestra, ensure you have:

-- **VS Code Insiders** - Required for custom chat modes feature that enables subagents and handing off to them.
+- **VS Code Insiders** - Required for the custom chat modes feature that enables subagents and handing tasks off to them.
     - Download from: https://code.visualstudio.com/insiders/

 - **GitHub Copilot Subscription** - Active subscription required for AI-powered agents